mebusy/notes/dev_notes/Algorithm_On_Graphcs.md

     clock ← clock + 1
 ```

 - Previsit and Postvisit numbers tell us about the execution of DFS.
 - Lemma
     - For any vertices u, v the intervals pre(u), post(u)] and [pre(v), post(v)] are either **nested** or **disjoint**.
         - nested: eg.  (1,8) , (2,5)
         - disjoint: eg.  (1,8) , (9,12)
-    - that is , Interleaved (not possible)
+    - that is , Interleaved is not possible
         - eg. ( 1, 8 ) , ( 5, 9  )

 ---